dangoldnj/fryge-rss-sync/README.md

   const defaultPolicy = {
     downloadRoot: path.join(os.homedir(), 'podcasts'),
     fetchAllItems: false,
-    oldestDownload: new Date(2018, 4, 1),
+    oldestDownload: new Date(2016, 10, 1),
   };

   ```

   You may modify the default policy as needed in `helpers/rss/getDefaultPolicy.js`.

+  You may also provide overrides within `feeds.json`

-  Also, you may include a `policy` key in your `feeds.json` that will use any provided object fields to override the defaultPolicy on a per-feed basis.
+  Also, you may include two different `policy` keys in your `feeds.json` that will use any provided object fields to override the defaultPolicy on a per-feed basis.

 ## Roadmap